felixlinker/tamarin-workshop/ex1/README.md

 > Whenever participant `p` sends message `m`, there exists no point in time at which the adversary can learn `m`.

 `K(m)` is the fact that expresses that the adversary knows `m`.

+In the top-level folder of this repository, you will also find a `cheatsheet.md` file that serves as a quick reference for the Tamarin syntax.

 ## Step 1